nerdingitout/oc-scale-update/README.md

 ```
 ![get pods rollout](https://user-images.githubusercontent.com/36239840/97298243-96c59d80-186c-11eb-8286-ef6db2cc02da.JPG)
 ![pods rollout](https://user-images.githubusercontent.com/36239840/97298286-aa710400-186c-11eb-92e6-3ad2b0cd848f.JPG)

 ## Update Application
 Red Hat OpenShift allows you to do rolling upgrade of your application to a new container image.
 This allows you to easily update the running image and to easily undo a rollout if a problem is discovered during or after the deployment.
-In this section, you will be upgrading the image with v1 tag to a new version with v2 tag.<br>
+In this section, you will be upgrading the image with v1 tag to a new version with v2 tag.<br><br>
 1- Update your deployment using the v2 image.<br>
 ```
 oc set image deployment/myguestbook guestbook=ibmcom/guestbook:v2